RolandPheasant/Dynamic.Trader/README.md

  - Follow me at [@RolandPheasant](https://twitter.com/RolandPheasant)
  - Email at [roland@dynamic-data.org]

-Also a big thanks to these guys for their awesome oss projects [Mahapps](https://github.com/MahApps/MahApps.Metro) and [Dragablz](https://github.com/ButchersBoy/Dragablz) for easily making this demo look good.
+Also a big thanks to these guys behing [Mahapps](https://github.com/MahApps/MahApps.Metro) and [Dragablz](https://github.com/ButchersBoy/Dragablz) for their awesome oss projects.
+These have enabled me to easily make this demo look good.